greatorangejuice/React-Presentation/textForPresentation.md

 * Statefull component

-That component has state and thanks state u can build dynamic HTML.
+That component has state and thanks for state u can build dynamic HTML.
-And your simple component can inherite state thanks with props.
+And your simple component can inherite state thanks for props.
 #####When would you use a stateful component?
     When building element that accepts user input
     ..or element that is interactive on page